 Stephen Anthony, CIMA®

-Over the past three decades Stephen has worked in the Federal Treasury and Department of Finance, the International Monetary Fund, and the private sector providing advice on macroeconomic policy, taxation reform, and budget analysis.
-Stephen was the lead economic analyst and advisor to the Australian Capital Territory’s Taxation Review, and was Chief Economist at Industry Super Australia for almost six years.
+Over the past three decades, Stephen has worked in the Federal Treasury and Department of Finance, the International Monetary Fund, and in the private sector providing advice on macroeconomic policy, taxation reform, and budget analysis.
+Stephen was the lead economic analyst and advisor to the Australian Capital Territory’s Taxation Review and was Chief Economist at Industry Super Australia for almost six years.

-Stephen holds a first-class honours degree in economics from La Trobe University in Melbourne and Masters in Public Policy from Georgetown University in Washington DC and a PhD in Economics from La Trobe University.
+Stephen holds a first-class honours degree in economics from La Trobe University in Melbourne, a Masters in Public Policy from Georgetown University in Washington DC, and a PhD in Economics from La Trobe University.

 Alex Coram